 increase oxygenation by using oxygen

-therapy or decreasing airway resistance now lung transplant therapy is also an option for patients that experience severe cases of COPD asthma another obstructive lung disease affects seven to ten percent of the world's population in asthma the Airways become hyper-responsive to a trigger now as far as triggers go the trigger can be anything such as mold pollen dust mites exercising infections
+therapy or decreasing airway resistance now lung transplant therapy is also an option for patients that experience severe cases of COPD asthma another obstructive lung disease affects seven to ten percent of the world's population in asthma the Airways become hyper-responsive to a trigger now as far as triggers go the trigger can be anything such as mold pollen dust mites exercising infections air pollutants or drugs like aspirin now

 as a result of being exposed to the